TITLE: Batman, Vol. 3: I Am Bane

 Inker Danny Miki (later joined by Trevor Scott) and colorist Jordie Bellaire compliment Finch very well.
 He’s got a team here that accentuates his strengths.
 Bellaire in particular is an absolute rock star.

 After the main story, Mitch Gerads takes the pencil for issue #23, a standalone story featuring Swamp Thing.
-Despite being brutally titled “The Brave and the Mold,” it manages to be a fun issue.
+Despite being brutally titled “The Brave and the Mold,” it’s a fun issue.
 Gerads’ contributions to this series have been tremendous, going back to issues #15 and #16.
-He and King give us some fun visuals contrasting the vast difference in stature between Batman and Swamp Thing.
-A two-page spread with Bruce and the monster in Wayne Manor, shots of them in the Batcave and Batmobile, etc. The issue is broken into chapters that are separated via panels with text designed like silent movie intertitles, which is a cool tone device.
+He and King give us some fun visuals contrasting the difference in stature between Batman and Swamp Thing.
+A two-page spread with Bruce and the monster in Wayne Manor, shots of them in the Batcave and Batmobile, etc. The issue is broken into chapters separated via panels with text designed like silent movie intertitles, which is a cool tone device.

 I’ve already talked at length about Batman #24, which contains a pretty big moment between Batman and Catwoman.
 A few months after its release, what has stuck with me is the exchange between Batman and Gotham Girl about happiness.
 We learn that Batman is Bruce Wayne’s attempt at finding happiness.
 As a longtime Batman fan, that notion fascinates me.
 We’re so used to Batman being dour, moody, and broody.
 So the idea that he’s doing all this to be happy is a little off-putting.
 But it makes a certain sense when you boil it down.
 In the end, that’s what we’re all trying to do, right?
 Find happiness.
 In that sense, Bruce is no different than anyone else.